amiaopensource/av-python-carpentry/_episodes/11-dataanalysis.md

 ## matplotlib and data visualization

-Let's take our dataframe and transform it into something both viusally appealing and communicative.
-To make this happen, we'll call upon matplotlib, a 2D plotting library which offers a host of amazing features and customizablity.
+Let's take our dataframe and transform it into something both visually appealing and communicative.
+To make this happen, we'll call upon matplotlib, a 2D plotting library which offers a host of amazing features and customizability.

 First we'll import matplotlib and ask Jupyter to display visualizations directly in our notebook.
 ~~~